Ziyi415/AC297r_2019_BlackHole/README.md

 # How to use our package

-Once you have downloaded our package (`model/`) and place it in the same folder as your scripts, you can import the moduls:
+Once you have downloaded our package (`model/`) and place it in the same folder as your scripts, you can import the modules:

 ```python
 from model import make_suggestions, processing_data, read_data